SDP-group22/helio-hub/README.md

 # Helio-app
-An Android application for contorolling Helio blinds
+An Android application for controlling Helio blinds

 ## Workflow guide
-1. Choose a card from the [kanban board](https://github.com/SDP-group22/Helio-app/projects/1),assign yourself to it, and drag it to the In progress column.
+1. Choose a card from the [kanban board](https://github.com/SDP-group22/Helio-app/projects/1), assign yourself to it, and drag it to the In progress column.
 2. Switch to the main branch with `git checkout main` then `git pull` from console or use Android studio to do the same, to make sure your main branch is up to date.
 3. On console, `git checkout main` then `git checkout -b short_descriptive_name` to create a new branch to work on your task.
 Or, in Studio, in the Git tab, right click on main and select New Branch from Selected and call it short_descriptive_name.
 Name examples: homepage_mockup, readme_workflow_guide.
 4. Complete your task, adding files and committing whenever you want
 5. If main has been updated on GitHub since you started, `git fetch`, `git merge origin/main`, and fix any merge errors if you need to.
 6. Push your changes with `git push`.
 7. Create a pull request on GitHub, add any descriptions or explanations as necessary, and mention the team with @SDP-group22/app to request a review.
 Link the pull request to the issue it is for.
 8. Move the card to Review on the kanban board.
 9. If the reviewer requested changes, make them and push again, it will update the pull request.
 Then re-request a review and move to Review column.
 10. Once the reviewer has accepted your changes, merge the pull request on GitHub and delete the branch.